reepay/reepay-android-checkout-sheet/README.md

 ### Install from Jitpack

-Official documentation and instructions can be found [here](https://docs.jitpack.io/private/)
+Link to Jitpack repository can be found [here](https://jitpack.io/#reepay/reepay-android-checkout-sheet)

 **Step 1.**
 Add Jitpack to root `settings.gradle` file